Spinning Q-balls in Abelian Gauge Theories with positive potentials: existence and non existence: Introduction, motivations and results

 We immediately see that assumption $W3)$ plus \eqref{loro} is equivalent to require that there exists $s_0 > 0$ such that $N(s_0) < 0$, the first step in the classical ``Berestycki--Lions'' approach.
-In this paper we will use an hypothesis different from \eqref{loro}, which will let us prove our main result without any restriction on the charge $q$, as in \cite{BF}.
-Indeed, we will assume \begin{itemize} \item [$W4$)] there exist $\ve_0>0$, $D>0$ and $\tau>2$ such that
+In this paper we will use an hypothesis different from \eqref{loro}, which will let us prove our main result without any restriction on the charge $q$, in contrast to all previous results.